regardsvaibhav/Sarvadrishti/README.md

 ## Overview
 Sarvadrishti is a cutting-edge facial recognition system designed for secure identification and decentralized data storage.
 Built using **Python, Streamlit, OpenCV, and the Face Recognition Library**, it integrates **Pinata (IPFS)** to enable decentralized and tamper-proof storage of facial data.

+Sarvadrishti was made as a solution for the problem statement for the Madhya Police Department at the Smart India Hackathon Grand Finale 2024.

 ## Features
 - **High-Accuracy Facial Recognition**: Achieves 95% accuracy using deep learning-based models.
 - **Real-time Processing**: Supports video feed processing at **30 FPS** for live attendance tracking.